-The cultivation of cannabis Indoors has become a popular choice due to legal restrictions, climate or privacy.
-Although growing indoors presents its own challenges, if done correctly, it can result in high quality harvests.
-In this post, we'll discover how to grow and care for cannabis plants indoors.
+Growing cannabis indoors has become a popular choice due to legal restrictions, climate or privacy.
+Although indoor growing presents its own challenges, if done correctly, it can result in high-quality harvests.
+In this article, we'll discover how to grow and care for cannabis plants indoors.

 What does the cannabis plant need to grow?

-The cannabisLike any other plant, it has basic needs that must be met in order to achieve healthy growth:
+Cannabis, like any other plant, has basic needs that must be met for healthy growth:

 Light